Ajay96700/Regular-Expression_SQL-Regex-/README.md

 where EnglishProductName like '%Chainring%'
 ```

---Find productalternatekey where 2nd character is R
+## Find productalternatekey where 2nd character is R
 ```SQL
 select *
 from DimProduct